metaphorjs/metaphorjs/README.md

     onClick: function() {
         this.scope.tpl = "other-template.html"
     }
+}, {
+    /** Components also support directives.
+     * When you use <my-component {show}="this.showCondition">
+     * it applies directive to the named element inside component
+     * or to the main element.
+    */
+    supportsDirectives: {
+        show: "namednode",
+        if: true
+    }
 })
 ```

-And many more features yet to be documented.
+And many more features yet to be documented
+(Data stores, Dialogs, Events, ShadowDOM support, Form validation, ...).

 Contact me if you want to know more